 Filing for divorce in Brookfield can feel like a daunting process.
 From dealing with property division and spousal maintenance issues to parental responsibilities and child support, divorce matters can become contentious when the parties cannot come to an agreement, and they can also take a significant amount of time.

-No matter what type of assistance you need with your divorce, an experienced Brookfield, IL divorce lawyer at our firm can help.
+No matter what type of assistance you need with your divorce, an experienced Brookfield, IL divorce lawyers at our firm can help.

-At Arami Law Office, our team handles a wide variety of divorce issues in Brookfield, including but not limited to the following:
+At Arami Law, our team handles a wide variety of divorce issues in Brookfield, including but not limited to the following:

 Generally speaking, there are two different kinds of divorce under Illinois law (750 ILCS 5/): uncontested divorce and contested divorce.
 In an uncontested divorce, the parties agree to all of the terms.
 In a contested divorce, the parties cannot come to an agreement on terms.
 As you might expect, contested divorces tend to take more time than uncontested divorces.
 Regardless of whether you have a contested or uncontested divorce, there are no longer grounds for divorce in Illinois.